joshrobertson8/JRappteam25/README.md

 - TypeScript for type safety and better developer experience.
 - Zod for unified validation and error messages.
 - Layered architecture (controllers → services → models) for maintainability.
-- Fail-fast philosophy: reject invalid data immediately with clear error responses.
+- Custom standardized error formatting

 **Q: What would you add if you had more time?**
 A:

 - Database integration (PostgreSQL or MongoDB).
-- Authentication and authorization for multiple users.
+- Authentication
-- Filtering and search capabilities.
 - File uploads for attaching photos.
 - Aggregated analytics (average ratings by country).
-- Production-level improvements: logging, rate limiting, Docker, CI/CD.